 Descriptive analyses for patients' baseline characteristics were performed based on the number of patients in each sample.
-Univariate analysis was based on each individual SRM and utilized to compare treatment distribution between the historical cohort and prospective SRMC cohort.
-Categorical comparisons were conducted using Chi-square tests and Fisher's exact test as appropriate.
+Univariate analysis was based on each individual SRM and used to compare treatment distribution between the historical cohort and prospective SRMC cohort.
+Categorical comparisons were conducted using Chi-squared tests and Fisher's exact test as appropriate.
 Independent t-tests were used to compare continuous variables between groups.
-A p value of .05 was considered statistically significant.
-Post hoc analysis was conducted to assess differences of each treatment modality and pathology between cohorts.
-Chi-square with p values calculated for each cell were compared with a Bonferroni's corrected p value.
-Corrected p values for treatment modality and pathology categories were .005 and .0062, respectively.
+A p-value of 0.05 was considered statistically significant.
+Post-hoc analysis was conducted to assess differences of each treatment modality and pathology between cohorts.
+Chi-squared with p-values calculated for each cell were compared with a Bonferroni's corrected p-value.
+Corrected p-values for treatment modality and pathology categories were 0.005 and 0.0062, respectively.
 Survey responses were analyzed using central tendency.
-Themes within written responses were summarised and explored.
-Statistical analysis was done using SAS 9.4 (SAS Institute, Inc., Cary, NC, USA).
+Themes within written responses were summarized and explored.
+Statistical analysis was done using SAS 9.4 (SAS Institute, Inc., Cary, NC, U.S.).